malcolmsailor/midani/docs/settings.md

 ## General usage

-To configure with custom settings, save a file containing only a python dictionary, and pass it as an argument with `-s`/`--settings`.
+To configure with custom settings, save one or more files, each containing only a python dictionary, and pass them as arguments with `-s`/`--settings`.
+(Usually, only one settings file is necessary, but you might want to use more than one if, for instance, you want to define a general style shared between several animations, but nevertheless tweak the settings for each individual midi file.
+When the same setting is found in multiple settings files, the setting in the last-listed file has precedence.)

 ## Example